History of DoorDash in Timeline

 On February 8, 2021, DoorDash announced its acquisition of Chowbotics, a robotics company known for its salad-making robot.

-In July 2021, DoorDash drivers went on strike to protest lack of tip transparency and to ask for higher pay.
-The company also rewrote its code to cut off access to Para, a third-party app that drivers had been using to see the full tip amounts.
+In July 2021, DoorDash drivers initiated a strike to protest the lack of tip transparency and to advocate for higher pay.

-August 2021: Lawsuit from the City of Chicago
+August 2021: Lawsuit by the City of Chicago

-In August 2021, the city of Chicago sued DoorDash and GrubHub for allegedly using "unfair and deceptive tactics" against restaurants and consumers during the COVID-19 pandemic.
+In August 2021, the city of Chicago initiated a lawsuit against DoorDash and GrubHub, alleging that the companies violated the law by employing "unfair and deceptive tactics" that took advantage of restaurants and consumers during the COVID-19 pandemic.

-As of September 2021, Project DASH operated in more than 900 cities and had delivered more than 15 million meals.
+As of September 2021, Project DASH was operational in more than 900 cities, having facilitated the delivery of over 15 million meals.

 November 9, 2021: Acquisition of Wolt